Hardware at Cloudflare (Ep3)

 And we don't want to have to move because sometimes it's really important for us to be close to our customers, given the privacy and the connectivity that we strive for as a company.

-And then for our customers, we don't want to, you know, we don't have to not be somewhere because we can figure out a DC power.
+We don't want to, you know, we don't have to not be somewhere because we can figure out a DC power.

-So whatever, whatever kind of accommodations we can make to the colo to further expand for whatever is available at the time is essentially the mentality that we take, right.
+So whatever, whatever kind of accommodations we can make to the colo to further expand for whatever is available at the time is essentially the mentality that we take, right?

 Because we want to make sure that the customers are getting a constant kind of like a SLA driven kind of performance out of what they expect when they sign up for Cloudflare.

-Yeah.
-Yeah.
-I mean, that goes well in line with our philosophy with hardware, right.
+Yeah, yeah.
+I mean, that goes well in line with our philosophy with hardware, right?

 We're not tied to a certain technology.

 So it does make me smile that we can actually do that.
 That's, that's super cool.

-And I assume that that also extends to, to network gear too, if anything, maybe more, especially network gear that has, that has DC.
+And I assume that that also extends to network gear too, if anything, maybe more, especially network gear that has DC.

 So is there something like in, in your world, Steve, that you have to ensure that the SKUs are going to be correct or, you know, that you have the correct cables and like, is, is DC or AC when you do rack design any different?